bk408/LifeLayer/README.md

 # User Guide for the Application

 Welcome to the user guide for the product website!
-This guide will help you navigate the key features, including filtering, sorting, and language-switching options.
+This guide will help you navigate the key features, including filtering, sorting, language-switching options and the checkout process

 1. Navigation
    When you open the website, you will find the following options in the navbar: